RamsesO/SnoopDogGalatica/README.md

     * Use "simpleVertex.glsl" and the "simpleFragment.glsl" shader programs
     * You will create your own shaders in Phase #3

-* Missles
+* Missiles
-    * Ship has 9 missles
+    * Ship has 9 missiles
-    * Each missle defense site has 5 missles
+    * Each missile defense site has 5 missiles
-    * Missles must be contained in a bounding sphere radius of 25
+    * Missiles must be contained in a bounding sphere radius of 25
     * Models can't be spherical
-    * Are homing missles and can track
+    * Are homing missiles and can track

 * Information Display
     * Must contain
-        * Missle Counts
+        * Missile Counts
         * Update rate (U/S)
         * Frame rate (F/S)
         * Current view (camera)